OrensteinLab/EpiCRISPR/EpiCRISPROn/README.md

 The model is implemented with Keras 2.8.4 using Tensorflow backend and numpy 1.24.3.

 # Run
-To run EpiCRISPR follow the instruction bellow:
+To run EpiCRISPROn follow the instruction bellow:

 ### Model Training and evaluation:
 For training the model and evaluating it with specific epigenetic markers and high-throughput data information using the Leenay et al. dataset: